drallieiv/keyforge-burger-inserts/README.md

 Hosting at https://keyforge-burger-inserts.herokuapp.com has been discontinued.
 Project is still available as open source if you want to build it and run it locally.

-Might work on converting it to a rich application you can run locally.
+it has been converted to a rich application you can run locally.
+You can build it yourself or download the pre built one (link in https://github.com/drallieiv/keyforge-burger-inserts/releases)
-Future is also depending on the lifespan of MasterVault with the transition to GhostGalaxy
+Transition of MasterVault GhostGalaxy is still working exactly the same, but might require API subscription if you have intensive usage.

 Reach me on discord at Drallieiv#4274 if you want to help contribute